tearflake/s-expr/docs/s-expr.md

        """
 ```

-Enclosing between a pair of `"""` symbols, multi-line strings are bound in a rectangle between the start of the first `"""` symbol, and the end of the second `"""` symbol.
+Enclosing between a pair of `"""` symbols, multi-line strings are bound in a rectangle enclosed between the start of the first `"""` symbol, and the end of the second `"""` symbol.
 We have to make sure that there are only space characters to the right of the first `"""` symbol and to the left of the second `"""` symbol.
 Remember to be careful when modifying contents of multi-line strings to make sure that the end of the second `"""` symbol is always placed horizontally behind the longest line in the string.

 Notice that it is also possible to write expressions like: